aarnavpant/trail/coverpage.md

 ![SolutionDiagram @ SAP](logo/Logo_sol_diag_full.png)

-**Reach a better and faster understanding of SAP Business Technology Platform end-to-end solution scenarios as customer, partner, client, solution architect, project lead or developer by using graphical diagrams for visual learning.**
+**A solution by you fo you**

 * Foster reuse and collaboration,
-* Increase code and documentation quality,
+* Increase understanding of SAP services based architecture,
-* Enable cross-team and organization innovation
+* Enable cross-platform